 It is a bitterly cold afternoon in the late autumn of 2018.
-Zero has got the exclusive privilege of hanging out with Joakim Montelius and Eskil Simonsson at the Örtofta plant, of all places.
+Zero has got the exclusive privilege of hanging out with Joakim Montelius and Eskil Simonsson at the Örtofta combined heat and power plant, of all places.
 We are in the middle of the Skåne region, deep in the fields between the towns of Lund and Eslöv.
 The main line of the Swedish train system passes by just next door and Sweden’s only remaining sugar mill provides a very peculiar scent as their beet campaign is in full steam a few hundred meters away.

 At Örtoftaverket, the local energy company Kraftringen manufactures heat and electricity for the neighboring municipalities in one of Sweden’s largest district heating systems.
 17 hectares of land with thousands of tons of biofuel waiting to be incinerated in one of Sweden’s most modern plants of its kind.
 Of course, standing here with the constantly innovating main duo behind Covenant feels quite logical, but the first question is still quite simple:

 – We were invited, says Joakim Montelius, we have talked about the idea to make field recordings in all kinds of environments for our upcoming album.
 An acquaintance of ours has access to this place and it is of course perfect for us, so we are very grateful for being invited!

 – I want to believe that we have always been interested in the world around us, but that we are now consciously working … I think it will put us in a mood where we can really feel …, Eskil Simonsson becomes philosophical but is interrupted by a powerful escalating, whining sound.